wp-plugins/twitter-plugin/readme.txt

 = How to adjust the Twitter icon position on the page =

-1. In the WordPress admin panel go to "Settings", find the Twitter plugin settings page and select one of the listed positions: Top position or Bottom position.
+In the WordPress admin panel go to "Settings", find the Twitter plugin settings page and select one of the listed positions: Top position or Bottom position.
 Then click "Save Changes".

 = After installation and settings adjustment on the plugin settings page it is not working still =

 1. Please click "Save Changes".
-Make sure that you got the message "Options Saved".
+Make sure that you got the message "Settings Saved".

-2. After saving your settings you should refresh your web page where the Twitter icon should be placed.
+2. After saving your settings you should refresh the web page, where the Twitter icon should be placed.

 == Screenshots ==